-Tax Environment in Cyprus - Double Tax Treaty & More
+Tax Environment in Cyprus - Double Tax Treaties & More

 As part of the accession process to the EU and in compliance with the OECD requirements against harmful tax practices, the Cyprus Tax Legislation has undergone major reforms.
 These reforms greatly enhance Cyprus' competitiveness and make it an even more attractive jurisdiction through which to conduct international business.
 The new legislation came into effect on 1 January 2003.
 Cyprus accession to the EU offering enhanced business opportunities in an enlarged European Common Market and the New Taxation System renders Cyprus one of the most attractive International business centres.

 Cyprus is a signatory to a treaty for the Prevention of Double Taxation with many countries all over the world.
 A Double Taxation Prevention Treaty, in principle, enables offsetting tax paid in one of two countries against the tax payable in the other, in this way preventing double taxation for businesses and individuals.

 Tax costs play a significant role in investment decisions, investors aim in maximising after tax return on investment.
 Therefore, investment structures which have the least tax leakage are preferred by investors and are recommended by professional advisers.
 As such, a Cyprus investment vehicle can collect income which is a charge against high tax income.
 Withholding tax is eliminated or reduced under double tax treaties or under EU directives.
 The rate of tax in Cyprus is low compared to other EU countries.
 The income can then be repatriated in any form the investor wishes without withholding tax.

 A Cyprus entity is suitable both for EU inbound and outbound investments.
 There are no investment activities which are inappropriate for the Cyprus tax environment.
 However, there are investment activities which are indeed ideally suited to the Cyprus tax environment such as:

 - Finance Companies